 Jaldapara is one of the most popular forests of Dooars.
-The Holong bungalow inside the forest is probably one of the most sought after tourist accommodation anywhere in India.
+The Holong bungalow inside the forest is probably one of the most sought-after tourist accommodations anywhere in India.
 Today Jaldapara has grown much beyond the Holong Bungalow and has a large number of options for tourists visiting the National Park.

-Jaldapara was declared a Wildlife Sanctuary back in 1943 for the protection of wildlife, particularly single horned Rhinos.
+Jaldapara was declared a Wildlife Sanctuary back in 1943 for the protection of wildlife, particularly single-horned Rhinos.
 Recently in 2012, the forests of Jaldapara has been upgraded to the status of a National Park.
-Jaldapara is situated at the foothills of Eastern Himalayas in Alipurduar district in West Bengal.
+Jaldapara is situated at the foothills of the Eastern Himalayas in the Alipurduar district in West Bengal.
 River Torsha runs through this riverain forest sanctuary which is mostly covered with tall grasses.
-The Western side of River Torsha is called the Jaldapara and the Eastern side is known as Chilapata forests.
+The Western side of River Torsha is called the Jaldapara and the Eastern side is known as the Chilapata forests.

-Other major wildlife includes Asiatic Elephants, Swamp deer, Hog deer, wild pigs, Gaur (Indian Bison) and a number of birds, reptiles, and others.
+Other major wildlife includes Asiatic Elephants, Swamp deer, Hog deer, wild pigs, Gaur (Indian Bison), and several birds, reptiles, and others.

 Birding at Jaldapara

 Jaldapara is a paradise for bird watchers.
 It is one of the very few places in India, where the Bengal Florican was sighted.
 Set out with a binocular and see the majestic flight of hornbill, racket-tailed drongo, and paradise flycatcher.

 What to See